-Phishing scams are carried out by scammers who try to trick boatsales members into giving out account or personal information or banking details by posing as trusted organisations.
+Phishing scams are carried out by scammers who try to trick boatsales members into giving out account details, personal information or banking details by posing as a trusted organisation.
+These scams are typically carried out by email and SMS.

-Always remember that boatsales will never send you an SMS or email asking you to confirm your account or personal details.
-To avoid being the target of a phishing scam, go direct to www.boatsales.com.au and follow the prompts there to log in.
+boatsales will never send you an SMS or email asking you to click a link to confirm your account or personal details.
+To avoid being the target of a phishing scam, go to the boatsales.com.au website or app directly and follow the prompts there to log in to your account to update or change any personal details.

-Tip: If you need to access your account, always type in the website instead of clicking on a link.
+If you do need to access your account, always type in the website instead of clicking on a link in an email or SMS message.

 - Stay calm.
 Scammers often make their emails sound urgent, claiming your account is frozen or locked – resist the urge to reply immediately.

-- Check the ‘from’ email address.
-Official-looking emails from free email service providers are often a sign the email is a fake.
+- Check the sender’s email address.
+Official-looking emails from free email service providers such as Gmail or Hotmail are often a sign the email is a fake.

 - Do not click on links provided in emails or text messages.
 Instead use your ‘bookmarks’ to navigate to the website or type the website address directly into your browser.